 - Remain calm. - Do NOT use elevators; use the stairs. - Assist the physically impaired.
-If he/she is unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform College Police or the responding Fire Department of the individual's location. - Proceed to a clear area at least 150 feet from the building. - Keep all walkways clear for emergency vehicles. - Make sure all personnel are out of the building. - Do not re-enter the building.
+If the person is unable to exit without using an elevator, secure a safe location near a stairwell, and immediately inform College Police or the responding Fire Department of the individual's location. - Proceed to a clear area at least 150 feet from the building and move to a designated assembly area. - Keep all walkways clear for emergency vehicles. - Make sure all personnel are out of the building. - Do not re-enter the building.